Hazardous Waste Management State Program Support

 Statutory formula is not applicable to this assistance listing.

-Matching is voluntary.
+Matching is mandatory.
 25%.
+This program does not have a statutory formula.
+However, EPA allocates funds based on formulas contained in regulations or program guidance.
 By law, all States and trust territories are eligible for funding.
-This program operates under a formula.
-The formula is based on each State's population (17 percent); (LQGs) number of facilities producing waste over a defined amount (12 percent); number of hazardous waste management facilities that could require permitting or enforcement work (37 percent); and the number of facilities requiring corrective action (34 percent).
+The formula is based on each State's population (17 percent); Large Quantity Generators (LQG) number of facilities producing waste over a defined amount (12 percent); number of hazardous waste management facilities that could require permitting or enforcement work (37 percent); and the number of facilities requiring corrective action (34 percent).
 Matching Requirement: Maximum Federal share of approved costs is 75 percent; State must provide at least 25 percent of approved costs.
 Regional Administrators will determine each State allotment.)
-Funds expended under in Public Law 115-123 in EPA Region 2 shall not be subject to matching or cost sharing requirements .
+Funds expended under Public Law 115-123 in EPA Region 2 shall not be subject to matching or cost sharing requirements .

 Length and Time Phasing of Assistance

 Grants are normally funded on a 12 month basis (Federal or State fiscal year).
 The total project period varies according to program requirements.
-Assistance is awarded by advance payment method.
 Method of awarding/releasing assistance: Lump.

 Who do I contact about this opportunity?